-5) Ease of Operation
+357 5) Ease of Operation

-The wireless node system includes its own graphical display interface, a screen shot of which is shown in Figure 12.
+The wireless node system includes its own graphical display interface, which can be employed to graph measured response: an example with our test data is shown in Figure 12.
 As long as the smallest sample interval needed is 15 minutes, this preprogrammed graphical interface can be employed with minimal learning.
 The crack response as well as the temperature, humidity and battery condition can all be tracked in real time (+/- 15 minutes).